 --Daddy B. Nice

-About David Brinston (Best Longtime Veteran!))
+About David Brinston (New CD Review!)

 David Brinston was born in Marks, Mississippi--near blues hub Clarksdale--in 1959.
 Biographical data is hard to come by and in some cases conflicting, but sometime between 1992 and 1995 (if not before), Brinston began working on the songs for his first album, Hit And Run, released on a small label (Jomar) in 1996.
 The single "Hit And Run" was successful on the chitlin' circuit and appeared in a "Southern Soul" collection the following year.

 1. March, 2005: Your Daddy B. Nice hears something new, a version of "Party 'Til The Lights Go Out (Nothin' But A Party)," with just enough differences to make the Southern Soul classic sound fresh all over again.
 It turns out to be a cover of the Brinston tune (which was written by Linda Stokes) by Hardway Connection from the group's debut CD, Hot Ticket (Wilbe, 2005).